Without the Use of Medication

 4. Doorway Stretch: Stand in a doorway, put both arms in the high five position either side of the door frame, step gently into the doorway until you feel a stretch on the front of your shoulders.
 Stretch like this for about 30 seconds, try to relax your shoulders.
 Repeat this 3 or 4 times.
 If you can’t reach the doorframe on either side, stand in the corner of the room and use the walls to support your arms.

-5. Noodle stretches: Do these two stretches daily to improve your shoulder pain: Find a pool noodle or get one at the store.
+5. Noodle stretches: Do these two stretches daily to improve your shoulder flexibility: Find a pool noodle or get one at the store.
 With scissors or a knife, cut about 18 inches of noodle to use as a mini foam roll.
 Put the noodle on a the floor or a yoga mat, in a vertical position.
 Now lie on your back , on top of the noodle so it aligns with your spine between your shoulder blades, put both arms in the “high five” position, relax for 3 minutes.
 When 3 minutes is up, switch the noodle to a horizontal position, across your back around the bottom of your shoulder blades.
 High five position for 3 more minutes.

 I hope you find some or all of these tips useful.
 If you injure your shoulder take a break from motions or activities that hurt.
 Apply ice immediately to minimize swelling.
 For the first 48 hours after an injury, avoid things that might increase swelling, such as hot showers, hot tubs, hot packs, or drinking alcohol.
 After 48 to 72 hours, if swelling is gone, try the 5 tips to help restore and maintain your flexibility.